Supplier Terms and Conditions

 3.1.1 at the time of delivery, the Supplier has full legal, beneficial and unencumbered title to the Goods;

-3.1.2 the Goods shall be manufactured, packaged and supplied strictly in accordance with the provisions of these Conditions, any of the Company’s policies or other reasonable requirements that may have been notified to the Supplier reasonably in advance;
+3.1.2 the Goods shall be manufactured, packaged and supplied strictly in accordance with the provisions of these Conditions and with any of the Company’s policies or other reasonable requirements that may have been notified to the Supplier reasonably in advance;

 3.1.4 the Goods supplied will:

-(a) shall correspond with their description as set out in the Goods Specification and/or Order;
+(a) correspond with their description as set out in the Goods Specification and/or Order;

 (b) be of satisfactory quality (within the meaning of the Sale of Goods Act 1979) and fit for any purpose held out by the Supplier or made known to the Supplier by the Company, expressly or by implication, and in this respect the Company relies on the Supplier’s skill and judgment;

-(c) where applicable, be free from defects in design, materials and workmanship and remain so for 12 months after delivery; and
+(c) be free from defects in design, materials and workmanship and remain so for 12 months after delivery; and

 (d) comply with all applicable statutory and regulatory requirements relating to the manufacture, labelling, packaging, storage, handling and delivery of the Goods;